 Customer Insights Management or Customer Information Management describes the collection, processing, analysis, and interpretation of information concerning the customer group.
 This information includes consumer behavior, wishes, needs, motivation and opinions that your users have.

-This assumes, that nobody can answer questions such as “Why are our sales numbers receding” as well as the users themselves.
+The assumption that nobody can answer questions such as “Why are our sales numbers receding” as well as the users themselves.
 Other conclusions from customer data can give you insight into potentials for your future product development.
 E.g. “Does my product satisfy users’ needs?”
 “Which weaknesses do users see in my product?”
 “Which features are users willing to pay for?”.
 As a matter of fact, more features aren’t always better.
 Because of this, user-oriented companies should know exactly what their users want and stop implementing unnecessary extras.

 On top of that, decisions from your product aren’t the only influence.
 The knowledge you gain about your users should also find its way into other departments.
 Customer insights can do more for you than ensuring the product you’re offering fits users’ needs.
 It can also help you to individualize the way you’re addressing your users.
 The most simple step is always to address your users with their names.
 But you can also start to provide them only with information that is directly relevant to their current situation.
 Doing this can increase customer retention as well as conversion.